 Summer Aid: Most students are required to be registered for a minimum of 6 credits in order to be eligible for financial aid.
 Any aid received during the summer will be deducted from the amount of aid available to you for the following academic year.
-Students who are enrolled in a course that is less than two weeks, may not be able to use their aid towards their study abroad program.
-Contact the Office of Financial Aid to determine eligibility for federal aid if your study abroad program is close to the 2-week minimum.
+Students who are enrolled in a course that is less than four weeks, may not be able to use their aid towards their study abroad program.
+Contact the Office of Financial Aid to determine eligibility for federal aid if your study abroad program is close to the 4-week minimum.

 Academic Year & Spring Term Participants: The release of financial aid for the following academic year may be delayed while Millersville awaits the receipt of your academic transcript from the international institution.
 Transcripts from Spring semester study abroad generally do not arrive until September.
 Because Millersville University cannot confirm that you have made “Successful Academic Progress” (SAP) in the month of May for the previous academic year, without the transcript, your financial aid may be placed on hold until the transcript is received.

 Federal Aid Regarding SAP: Federal Aid SAP is defined as earning 75% of all credits attempted at MU.
 (Example: A student completed 30 credits but earned 24 credits, which is 80%.
 This means they made successful academic progress and will not have issues with financial aid for the following academic year.).